 This went on for several months.
 I'd find a food that should be good for Ella, but she wouldn't eat it.
 Even the most expensive brands (wet food as much as $4.00/can) would make her sick after eating it for a few days.
 I can't even tell you the amount of time and effort I spent on dog food.
 So I decided to take matters into my own hands and began to make my own diabetic safe dog food and treats.
 I consulted with several vets and spoke with a Pet Food Nutritionist to find out what ingredients would be safe for Ella to eat.
 I also joined several online groups for diabetic dog owners to get their opinions.

-I must have tried about 30 different recipes until I finally found one that Ella enjoyed eating, and wouldn't make her sugar levels spike!
+I must have tried about 80 different recipes until I finally found one that Ella enjoyed eating, and wouldn't make her sugar levels spike!
 After successfully testing them with Ella, I began to share them with my friends who own dogs and realized that I was surrounded by people with diabetic dogs.
+Ella has now been eating these same treats for over 8 years now!
+Happy to say she's been healthy and loving life.

 I found out that my neighbor owns a miniature schnauzer that was diagnosed the same month as Ella.
 I met a family at the dog park that once owned a female rat terrier that was diabetic.
 Two of my coworkers, including my boss's girlfriend, have diabetic dogs.
 Suddenly I was in touch with about 10 other owners of diabetic dogs.
 They've all been a great source of support and a sounding board for what we all experience having a diabetic dog.

-Ella's blood sugar level is now in the safe zone, and she hasn't had one of her 'episodes' in over a year now.
+Ella's blood sugar level is now in the safe zone, and she hasn't had one of her 'episodes' for years.
 The food is working, she's healthy and happy, and I'm able to enjoy her as a health dog again!
 Both of our lives have changed--I am much more careful about what I eat, and Ella and I walk several more miles every week.
 Thanks for reading Ella's story, and I look forward to hearing your story as well!